brundamarpadaga/Cache-Aware-Accelerator-Design/matmul/README.md

-# Matmul Hardware Accelerator — Development
+# Matmul Hardware Accelerator — Development README

 Vitis HLS matrix-multiply accelerator for the Cache-Aware Accelerator Design project on the Zybo Z7-20 (XC7Z020-1CLG400C).
 This document tracks the